xwmx/notes-app-cli/README.md

   Edit a note idenitied by <id>, <name>, or <number> in your terminal editor, as set in the `$EDITOR` environment variable.

+Note Format:
-  The format provided by Notes.app consists of:
+  The format of each note provided by Notes.app consists of:

     Line  1:     An unformatted string representing the "Name" property.
     Lines 2-end: An HTML formatted body.

   Within Notes.app the first line can be formatted, but this formatting is not preserved when the note is retrieved or set via AppleScript, so any formatting in this line will likely be lost or inconsistent with what's